hibahsalam/Excel_Project/README.md

 Creating a simple excel project to demonstrate skills in creating a dashboard.

-Project Name – Bike Sales Dashboard
+PROJECT NAME – Bike Sales Dashboard

-Objectives
+OBJECTIVES

 1. Create visualization of the bike sales
 2. Create some filters to interact with the data

-Queries
+QUERIES

 When considering the customer audience, there are many factors to look into.
 The factors addressed in this project are:
 1. Average income of a person who bought a bike or who didn’t buy a bike.
 2. Commuting distance of a person from home to workplace.
 3. Age brackets.

-Instructions
+INSTRUCTIONS

 Create the following three worksheets
 1. Working sheet – this is a copy of the dataset which we will work on and keep the original file of the dataset for reference.